 It’s interesting and entertaining – a tour you absolutely shouldn’t miss.
 Fire away with your questions and you’ll get thoughtful answers.

-Order tickets for a historical walking tour here.
+Take a historical walking tour

-4. Take a Garden or House Tour
+4. Take a garden or house tour in Charleston

 Every year the Historic Charleston Foundation runs a series of house and garden tours.
 We did the garden tour – which took us behind the front gate of eight historic properties (unfortunately no photos are allowed).